evilsoft/crocks/docs/src/pages/docs/functions/combinators.md

 ```

 `psi` is a function that can be considered the sister of [`converge`](#converge).
-Where [`converge`](#converge) takes one argument an maps it through two functions,
+Where [`converge`](#converge) takes one argument and maps it through
-merging the resulting values with an accumulating function, `psi` takes two
+two `unary` functions, merging the resulting values with a binary
-arguments and runs them through the same function individually before merging
+function, `psi` takes two arguments and runs them each through the
-them with the given accumulating function.
+same `unary` function before merging them with the given binary function.

-`psi` is often used to easily [`compose`][compose] equality checking functions or when
+`psi` is often used to [`compose`][compose] equality checking functions
-needing to validate two arguments of the same type.
+or when needing to validate two arguments of the same type.

 ```javascript
 import psi from 'crocks/combinators/psi'